jhsu802701/rails_from_scratch_rails5/10-01-user_show.md

 end
 # rubocop:enable Metrics/ClassLength
 ```
 * Enter the command "sh testc.sh".
-All four new controller tests fail.
-Three of these test failures are due to the undefined method sign_in, and one test failure is due to a missing route.
+All five new controller tests fail.
+Four of these test failures are due to the undefined method sign_in, and one test failure is due to a missing route.
 * Automatically provide Devise test controller helpers (which provide the method sign_in), the setup_universal actions, and the teardown_universal actions to all controller tests.
 Edit the file test/test_helper.rb and add the following lines before the Capybara setup section:
 ```
 ##############################